Shanghai Pudong International Airport: Rail transit

-Shanghai Suburban Railway Airport Link Line
+Metro

+Line 2 of the Shanghai Metro was extended directly to the airport on 8 April 2010.
+The station was renamed Pudong Airport Terminal 1 & 2 on 21 September 2024, in advance of the opening of the suburban rail station with the same name.

+Suburban rail

 The Airport Link Line of Shanghai Suburban Railway commenced operation on 27 December 2024.

 High-speed rail

-The airport will be directly linked to Shanghai East railway station in 2027.
+The airport will be directly linked to Shanghai East railway station when it opens in 2027.